-- 1. Assess for evidence of severe agitated delirium - A. Delusion, psychosis, altered mental status - B. Agitation, extreme excitation, violent behavior - C. Hyperthermia - D. Tachycardia - E. If present transport to Emergency Department for further evaluation - 2.
+- 1. Assess for evidence of hyperactive delirium with severe agitation - A. Delusion, psychosis, altered mental status - B. Agitation, extreme excitation, violent behavior - C. Hyperthermia - D. Tachycardia - E. If present transport to Emergency Department for further evaluation - 2.
 Provide necessary stabilizing patient care - 3.
 Ensure probe wires disconnected from weapon - 4.
-Stabilize skin with non-dominant hand - 5.
-Firmly grasp probe with dominant hand and pull in single quick motion - A. If unable to remove, transport to emergency department for removal - 6.
-Confirm entire probe has been removed - 7.
-Apply appropriate dressing to wound - 8.
-Inform patient to update tetanus immunization within 7 days of injury if not up to date
+Removal will depend on the probe deployed - 5.
+For Taser X26 or X2 probe - A. Stabilize skin with non-dominant hand - B. Firmly grasp probe with dominant hand and pull in single quick motion - 6.
+For Taser 7 probe - A. Utilize probe installation cartridge from removal - B. Slide cartridge under probe and lift directly up

+- 7. Confirm entire probe has been removed

+- A. If unable to remove, transport to emergency department for removal

+- 8. Apply appropriate dressing to wound